 The normal cost to join CLEAR is $179 per year.
 If you’re a member you can refer others, and when you do, they get an additional two free months, and you get an additional two free months.
 So it ends up really costing $179 for 14 months.

-However, that’s not how you should sign-up.
+However, that’s not how you should apply.
 CLEAR has a special partnership with Delta:

 - Just for being a Delta SkyMiles member you get your membership fee reduced to $99 (even without status or anything)